The SAT College Admissions Exam

 How Colleges Get the Scores

 Shorewood does not send test scores.
-When students sign up for the SAT, they may request free test reports be sent to particular colleges.
+When you sign up for the SAT, you may request that free test reports be sent to particular colleges.

-If students wish to see their test scores before sending them, they should take the test early enough to do so.
+If you wish to see their test scores before sending them, take the test early enough to do so.
 This is why we recommend testing during Junior year.